Words and pics: Rich Norman

-An elongated aperture allows the stopper to be seen and easily lined up with a void.
-It’s a lot bigger than that of the KAC offering and easier to use.
+An oversized lozenge-shaped aperture further supports pain-free indexing, allowing the billet stopper to be easily identified and lined up with the appropriate slot.
+The aperture is a lot bigger than that of the classic KAC forward grip offering, and is easier to use.
+In fact, the Assault Grip is like KAC’s item on steroids.

-This is butter smooth in action and retained by a pair of knock pins.
-So while the mechanism can be disassembled, it’s impossible to loosen the knob to the extent that it will separate from the grip’s body.
+The billet stopper is secured against the rail by tightening a rotational knob at the base of the unit (again, like the KAC).
+The knob exhibits an aggressive grip pattern which is deeply splined.
+The action is butter smooth and the knob is retained by a pair of knock pins.
+So, while the mechanism can be disassembled if absolutely necessary, it’s impossible to loosen the knob to the extent that it will separate from the Assault Grip’s body (hence it is captive).

 And for me, it is.